RevealBi/Documentation/docs/user/filters-overview.md

 ---
-title: Filters in Slingshot Analytics – All You Need to Know
+title: Filters in Reveal – All You Need to Know
-_description: Learn all about dashboard filters, add datasets and make each visualization unique in Slingshot Analytics.
+_description: Learn all about dashboard filters, add datasets and make each visualization unique in Reveal.
 ---

 # Filters